 - For graduate- and undergraduate-level courses in graphics, operating systems, and cybersecurity

 - As regular TA, developed course materials, graded assignments, ran coding labs and held office hours

 - As head TA, hired and managed teams of undergrad TAs, organized courses, developed course content

 based on work I did during a 2011 internship at Microsoft

-These are my bread and butter in my current job role, so they're all still top of mind.
+These were my bread and butter in my most recent job role.
+They're all still top of mind.

-I have used these for nontrivial projects, but it's been long enough I may be rusty.
+I have used these for nontrivial projects in the past, but it's been a while.

 - Software System Design